 Symptoms of celiac disease include:

 These symptoms can be very mild.

-people vomit after they eat gluten.
-This is more likely to happen in children
+Some people vomit after they eat gluten.
+This is more likely to happen in children than in adults.

 Avoid all foods made with wheat, rye, barley, or triticale.
 Don't drink any beer or ale.

 You can still eat eggs, meat, fish, fruit, and vegetables.
 Flours and foods made with amaranth, arrowroot, beans, buckwheat, corn, cornmeal, flax, millet, potatoes, pure uncontaminated nut and oat bran, quinoa, rice, sorghum, soybeans, tapioca, or teff are also okay.
 Within 2 weeks after starting a gluten-free eating plan, most people find that their symptoms start to get better.